zjustus/CSV-to-CSV-converter-tool/README.md

 - If multiple JSON files exist in the applications directory it will load only the first one on startup. make sure only one exists.

 ## Json Sections
+- defTitle - The title of the transformations, displayed on the main window
-- Delimiter - what separates the columns
+- delimiter - what separates the columns
-- TextMarks - Are there quotations around text filed, what are they?
+- textMarks - Are there quotations around text filed, what are they?
-- Marks - Are there quotations around every field, what are they?
+- marks - Are there quotations around every field, what are they?
-- HasHeaders - Does the CSV file have headers - if none are present, a number is assigned as its inputName
+- hasHeaders - Does the CSV file have headers - if none are present, a number is assigned as its inputName
-- OutputDelimiter - what separates the output columns
+- outputDelimiter - what separates the output columns
-- OutputTextMarks - should there be quotations around text fields, what are they?
+- outputTextMarks - should there be quotations around text fields, what are they?
-- OutputMarks - should there be quotations around every field, what are they?
+- outputMarks - should there be quotations around every field, what are they?
-- OutputHasHeaders - should the output have headers?
+- outputHasHeaders - should the output have headers?
-- Columns - A list of objects describing each OUTPUT column and how to generate it.
+- columns - A list of objects describing each OUTPUT column and how to generate it.

 Note: the order of columns in the final CSV will be in the order the columns defined in list of the JSON file

 # Column parameters
-InputName:
+inputName:
 The input name is the name of the input column the produced value is derived from.
 If columns do not contain a header, the input name is assigned as a number starting from 0.
 It is required if there are transformations.
 It is required if there is if then logic in the value field.
 It is not required if the produced value is not dependent on an input.

-OutputName:
+outputName:
 The Output Name is the name of the output column produced.
 It is not required if the InputName is given.

-Transformations:
+transformations:
 Transformations is an array of set rules on how to process the input column value.
 Each transformation must contain a method and a function value dictating what type of transformation it is, and how to perform it
 Transformations are performed before value logic and require an inputName to be present.